-■ Installing a Child Seat with a Lap/Shoulder Seat Belt
+Installing a Child Seat with a Lap/Shoulder Seat Belt

 - 1. Place the child seat on the vehicle seat. - 2.
-Route the seat belt through the child seat according to the seat maker's instructions, and insert the latch plate into the buckle. - Insert the latch plate fully until it clicks.
+Route the seat belt through the child seat according to the seat maker's instructions, and insert the latch plate into the buckle. - ► Insert the latch plate fully until it clicks.

 - 3. Slowly pull the shoulder part of the belt all the way out until it stops.
 This activates the lockable retractor. - 4.
 Let the seat belt completely wind up into the retractor, then try to pull it out to make sure the retractor is locked. - If you are able to pull the shoulder belt out, the lockable retractor is not activated.
-Pull the seat belt all the way out, and repeat steps 2 - 4.

-➤ When doing this, place your weight on the child seat and push it into the vehicle seat.
+Pull the seat belt all the way out, and repeat steps 2 - 4. - 5.
+Grab the shoulder part of the seat belt near the buckle, and pull up to remove any slack from the lap part of the belt. - ➤ When doing this, place your weight on the child seat and push it into the vehicle seat.

 - 6. Make sure the child seat is firmly secured by rocking it forward and back and side to side; little movement should be felt. - 7.
-Make sure any unused seat belt that a child can reach is buckled, the lockable retractor is activated, and the belt is fully retracted and locked.
+Make sure any unused seat belt that a child can reach is buckled, the lockable retractor is activated, and the belt is fully retracted and locked. - Enhancing Child Safety P. 53

-≥ Installing a Child Seat with a Lap/Shoulder Seat Belt
+≥ Installing a Child Seat with a Seat Belt